 The severity of brain damage can vary with the type of brain injury.
 A mild brain injury may be temporary.
 It causes headaches, confusion, memory problems, and nausea.
 In a moderate brain injury, symptoms can last longer and be more pronounced.
 In both cases, most patients make a good recovery, although even in mild brain injury 15% of people will have persistent problems after one year.

 With a severe brain injury, the person may suffer life-changing and debilitating problems.
-He or she will have cognitive, behavioral, and physical disabilities.
+They will have cognitive, behavioral, and physical disabilities.
 People who are in a coma or a minimally responsive state may remain dependent on the care of others for the rest of their lives. .

 What Causes Brain Damage?